mapbox/protozero/tutorial.md

     std::string buffer_parent;
     protozero::pbf_writer pbf_parent(buffer_parent);
-    pbf_parent.add_message(buffer_sub);
+    pbf_parent.add_message(1,buffer_sub);

 This is easy to do but it has the drawback of needing a separate `std::string` buffer.
-If this concerns you (and why would use use protozero and not the Google protobuf library if it doesn't) there is another way:
+If this concerns you (and why would you use protozero and not the Google protobuf library if it doesn't?) there is another way:

     std::string buffer;
     protozero::pbf_writer pbf_parent(buffer);